webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-template-element.html.md

 ### using script tag:

-In following example, the template content is stored inside of a `script` tag.
+In the following example, the template content is stored inside of a `script` tag.
 The down side of this approach is that the templates will be converted into DOM elements   using `.innerHTML`, which could introduce a cross site scripting vulnerability if an adequate sanity check is not performed.